Find Your Optimal Teacher: Personalized Data Synthesis via Router-Guided Multi-Teacher Distillation: PerSyn

 \subsection{Obtaining \textit{PerSyn} Router}

-Formally, given a prompt $x$, the \textit{PerSyn} router $\pi$ will produce a distribution $\mathbf{o} = \pi(x) \in \mathbb{R}^{|\mathcal{M}|}$, which reflects the student model $\theta$'s learning preference over the teacher model set $\mathcal{M}$.
-Each component $\mathbf{o}_i$ indicates the learning preference of teacher model $\mathcal{M}_i$ on prompt $x$.
-Importantly, this distribution varies across prompts, capturing the intuition that different teachers excel at different queries.
+Formally, given a prompt $x$, the \textit{PerSyn} router $\pi$ outputs a score vector $\mathbf{o} = \pi(x) \in \mathbb{R}^{|\mathcal{M}|}$, which reflects the student model $\theta$'s learning preferences over the teacher model set $\mathcal{M}$.
+Each component $\mathbf{o}_i$ represents the latent preference score (i.e., logit) assigned to teacher model $\mathcal{M}_i$ for prompt $x$.
+Importantly, $\mathbf{o}$ is not a normalized probability distribution; rather, it is an unnormalized score vector whose values vary across prompts, capturing the intuition that different teachers may excel at different queries.

-To model the learning preferences of student model, we adopt the Bradley-Terry (BT) model~\citep{bradley1952rank}.
-Given a comparison between two teacher models $A$ and $B$, the BT model defines the probability that $B$ provides higher learning preference than $A$ as:
+To model the student's learning preferences, we adopt the Bradley-Terry (BT) model~\citep{bradley1952rank}.
+Given a comparison between two teacher models $A$ and $B$, we first consider their latent preference scores produced by the router.
+To decide which teacher is preferred, we need to convert the difference between these two scores into a probability $P(B \succ A \mid x)$.
+The BT model provides a natural way to do this by defining the pairwise preference probability as the sigmoid of the score difference, which maps it into the $[0,1]$ range.
+Formally, the probability that $B$ is preferred over $A$ is defined as:

 where $z$ is a `two-hot' encoding of the model comparison pair $(A, B)$, i.e., a vector of length $|\mathcal{M}|$ with $+1$ at the index of $B$, $-1$ at the index of $A$, and zeros elsewhere.
 Here, $\sigma$ denotes the sigmoid function.
 The label $C = 1$ indicates that $B$ is preferred over $A$, and $C = 0$ otherwise.
 Thus, $\sigma(z^\top \pi(x))$ gives the probability of model $B$ being favored over model $A$ for student $\pi$ on prompt $x$.